(844) 786-8229 info@quotacy.com

 Goal #1: Income Replacement

-Term length suggestion: coverage until retirement age.
+Term Length Suggestion: coverage until retirement age.

-Ideally, your term life insurance policy is inforce during your working years and expires once you reach retirement age.
 Should you die unexpectedly during those prime earning years, the life insurance policy replaces the income you were providing to your family.

-Do you have children or other dependents?
+- Do you have elderly dependents?

 Goal #2: Long-Term Financial Support for Loved Ones